 The sheriff of En’i Prefecture had placed Shudatsu under arrest at the beginning of the summer.

 Shudatsu was accused of murdering a mother and child on a mountain pass not far from Shisou.
-Passers-by hearing the screams ran over and caught him in the act of rifling through their belongings for money.
+Passers-by heard the screams and ran over, catching him in the act of rifling through their belongings for money.
 He was restrained and delivered to the local constable.

 Shudatsu was implicated in four additional cases of assault with intent to murder in the vicinity of Shisou.
 The crimes were of a sufficiently grave nature that he was handed over to the Shingen District authorities.

-Though the district courts could try him on the charges, according to the body of law known as the Five Punishments, the sentencing of serious felonies could only take place in the prefectural courts level or higher.
+Though the district courts could try him on the charges, according to the body of law known as the Five Punishments, the sentencing of serious felonies could only take place at the prefectural court level or higher.